-It's time to take your place at the front of the engine, under the hood and demand the respect you deserve as a mechanic.
+If any of this rings true for you, then read on because it's time for you to take your place at the front of the engine!
+Get under that hood and demand the respect you deserve as a mechanic.
 It's not going to be an easy tune-up, it may turn into a complete overhaul, but you can do it!
 We can repair our own vehicles.
 There will be some cut fingers, squished knuckles and you will be up to your elbows in grease sometimes, but you can do this!

 What You Will Find Here